Buccaneers top Vikings 20-17 as Baker Mayfield finishes strong in his debut

 Evans and Jefferson have been eyeing contract extensions that didn’t come together with their respective teams in time for the regular season.

 Evans went public with his demand for a new deal entering his 10th year, all with the Buccaneers, but appears headed for free agency next spring.
-The Vikings have less urgency around Jefferson with two seasons left on his rookie contract, but the NFL’s reigning receiving leader made clear this week his camp has been driving a hard bargain for what is likely to be the richest deal for a player at his position.
+The Vikings have less urgency around Jefferson with two seasons left on his rookie contract.

 BEST BUD